borntofrappe/svelte-tutorial/Github Contributions/README.md

 ## Notes

-Consider the contributions recorded by Github [on the repository devoted to sveltekit](https://github.com/sveltejs/kit/graphs/contributors?from=2020-10-11&to=2021-05-11&type=c).
-The goal of this project is to replicate the visualization with the D3 library and a series of components.
+Consider the way Github highlights the contributions to public repositories, for instance the contributions to [sveltekit](https://github.com/sveltejs/kit/graphs/contributors?from=2020-10-11&to=2021-05-11&type=c).
+The goal of this project is to replicate the visual with a series of area charts.